SavionW-Works/CSC-211-Labs/README.md

 Lab 12 - Redo of Lab 11, but with Dynamic Arrays <br />
 Lab 13 - Practice with Header, Main and Implementation Files <br />
 Lab 14 - Practice with Classes <br />
-Lab 15 - Redo of Lab 8, but with Classes
+Lab 15 - Redo of Lab 8, but with Classes <br />
 Lab 16 - Practice with Inline and Friend Functions <br />
 Lab 17 - Redo of Lab 16, but with additional Inline functions <br />